story75/pixel-craft/apps/docs/src/content/docs/guides/why.md

 In particular, lighting support is lacking, and I'd like to have a lighting system that's easy to use and looks good out of the box, but that's out of the scope of PixiJS at the moment.

 After exploring other options, I ended up learning WebGPU.
 This was a fun learning experience and gave me a lot of insight into how rendering works.
-It was also the spark that ignited the idea for Pixel Forge.
+It was also the spark that ignited the idea for Pixel Craft.

-## How will Pixel Forge be different?
+## How will Pixel Craft be different?

 ![Just like standards, frameworks proliferate the same way, I guess.](https://imgs.xkcd.com/comics/standards.png) _Just like standards, frameworks proliferate the same way, I guess._

-Pixel Forge will be built on top of TypeScript and WebGPU, with modern web technologies in mind.
+Pixel Craft will be built on top of TypeScript and WebGPU, with modern web technologies in mind.
 The goal is to be as easy to use as RPG Maker, but with the flexibility of Phaser and the power of PixiJS.
 You as a developer should be able to create a game with building blocks or even a template project and then modify it to fit your needs.

 :::caution
-With all this in mind, Pixel Forge is mainly being developed by one person, and I'm working on this project in my spare time.
+With all this in mind, Pixel Craft is mainly being developed by one person, and I'm working on this project in my spare time.
 I'm not trying to create the next big thing.
 I'm just trying to create something that I would like to use myself to create games and make the development process easier.
 :::